ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 BombCraft try not to cook challenge (impossible)

-Dimayajonelcid try not to dislike bomb people on GDBrowser who don't deserve to get dislike bombed challenge (impossible)
+Dimayajonelcid try not to dislike bomb people on GDBrowser who don't deserve to get dislike bombed challenge (impossible) (NOTE: If BCMGF1137 is not the one dislike bombing my comments, I will delete this challenge and apologize to him)

 D8fb try not to call me offensive nicknames challenge (impossible)